 With so much spectacular scenery and history at Buckler’s Hard, it can be hard to know where to begin.
 Our suggested itinerary will guide you through the main attractions…

 Feeling peckish after the journey?
 Start your day with a hot drink and cheeky slice of cake at the Captain’s Cabin Tea Rooms.
 If the sun is shining, grab a seat on the terrace; you may be visited by one of the friendly robins!

-As you leave the admissions point, take a moment to breathe in the peaceful atmosphere.
-Directly ahead, you’ll find the apple orchard.
-Step through the gate to take a gentle stroll among the trees.
+As you leave the tea rooms, take a moment to breathe in the peaceful atmosphere.
+Directly ahead, you’ll see the apple orchard.
 Beginning with beautiful blooms in spring, the fruit slowly ripens and is picked each autumn to make Beaulieu Apple Juice.

 Top tip: visitor toilets are located just behind the tea rooms.
 Make a pit stop now to avoid walking back up the high street later.